Looking After NHS Staff – Lone Working Risk Assessment

-Lone working NHS staff in particular are more vulnerable to violence from members of the public and therefore need to be taken into consideration with proper risk assessment.
+Lone working NHS staff in particular are more vulnerable to violence from members of the public.
+Therefore, their safety and well-being should be of the utmost priority.
+Thorough risk assessments should be conducted in consultation with employees as well as Health and Safety professionals.

 The management of health and safety at work regulations, 1999, requires that work activities are risk assessed.